- The Solutions

-The webinar will consist of a set of short case studies from a range of organizations that are taking steps to respond to this urgent global challenge, including a reflection on how the DPC itself is engaging with the issue of environmental sustainability.
+The webinar consisted of a set of short case studies from a range of organizations that are taking steps to respond to this urgent global challenge, including a reflection on how the DPC itself is engaging with the issue of environmental sustainability.

-The aim of the webinar is the intention of exploring how a range of digital preservation practitioners are addressing the issue, in particular how considerations around environmental sustainability are being incorporated into decision making and ‘business as usual' activities.
+The aim of the webinar was explore how a range of digital preservation practitioners are addressing the issue, in particular how considerations around environmental sustainability are being incorporated into decision making and ‘business as usual' activities.

 09:05: Michaela Hart, Victoria State Government Department of Health - Hope in the Anthropocene - Connecting to archival long game

 09:20: João Fernandes, CERN - Archiving and Preservation for Research: Environmental Considerations

 09:35: Karyn Williamson, abrdn - ‘The archive and abrdn – Towards sustainable digital preservation’

 09:50: Catherine Jones, Science and Technology Facilities Council (STFC) - Investigating the impact of policy on energy consumption in the Energy Data Centre

 10:10: Elisabeth Thurlow, University of the Arts London (UAL) - Challenging collecting: Inspiring a broader review of UAL collections management practices

 10:25: Veli-Antti Leinonen, CSC – IT Сentre for Science - Running a zero emissions data centre